-2021 AB 109 Additional Recommendations
+2022 Additional Recommendations

-The CCPAB agrees that the overarching goals considered in 2014 remain the same in 2021.
-However, the CCPAB recommends adding some additional changes to the implementation of these goals in order to address current gaps within Sacramento County systems.
-The 2021 AB 109 Implementation Plan should be expanded to include support in these six additional areas.
-Each of these are consistent with the goals of the Realignment Act in maintaining community safety, decreasing the jail population, reducing recidivism, and providing evidence based treatment programs.
+The overarching goals considered in 2014 remain the same in 2022.
+In 2021, the AB 109 Implementation Plan was expanded to include support in six additional areas.
+These recommendations remain for 2022, and each area is consistent with Realignment Act goals in maintaining community safety, decreasing the jail population, reducing recidivism, and providing evidence-based treatment programs.

-Jail Discharge Support.
-Support safe discharges from custody through collaboration among the Sheriff's Office, Public Defender, Department of Human Assistance, Department of Health Services and Community based organizations to ensure individuals are released from custody with (1) appropriate clothing and shoes, (2) Medi-Cal, Cal-fresh, and General Assistance packets, and (3) resource guides.
-Funding would be needed by community based jail support organizations to obtain and offer appropriate clothing, shoes, light rail tickets, and food/water to inmates upon release.

-- 2. Pretrial Support.
+- 1. Jail Discharge Support.
+Support safe discharges from custody through collaboration among the Sheriff's Office, Public Defender, Department of Human Assistance, Department of Health Services and Community based organizations to ensure individuals are released from custody during daylight hours with (1) appropriate clothing and shoes, (2) Medi-Cal, Cal-fresh, and General Assistance packets, and (3) resource guides.
+Funding would be needed by community based jail support organizations to obtain and offer appropriate clothing, shoes, light rail tickets, and food/water to inmates upon release. - 2.
+Pretrial Support.
 Improve community safety, decrease the jail population, and reduce recidivism by providing additional social workers and other resources within the criminal justice system in order to facilitate assessments, discharge plans, linkage to services, alternatives to jail, navigation, and case management.
 Sacramento County currently has three pretrial support programs within the Public Defender's Office, Probation Department, and Sheriff's Office.
 These agencies work collaboratively with each other as well as other stakeholder agencies and community based service providers. - 3.
 Collaborative Courts and Diversion.
 Improve alternatives to incarceration by funding Public Defender Attorneys and Social Workers, Superior Court staff, Probation staff, and an additional Collaborative Court Deputy District Attorney.
 The CCPAB also recommends to continue funding a Collaborative Court Attorney in the District Attorney's Office.
 The CCPAB recommends funding to meet the needs from the significant increase in individuals in the Diversion and Collaborative Court programs. - 4.
 Increase Evidence-based Programs.
-Increase evidence-based programs focused on substance use disorder treatment, life skills, mental health, and housing issues through expanding ADRC's and community service hubs, developing sober living residences, and expanding capacity for community based mental health treatment. - 5.
+Increase evidence-based programs focused on substance use disorder treatment, life skills, mental health, and housing issues through expanding ADRCs and community service hubs, developing sober living residences, and expanding capacity for community based mental health treatment. - 5.
 Expungement/Record Modification Services.
 Further support reentry services by funding staff needed within the District Attorney's Office, Public Defender's Office, Probation Department and Superior Court to absorb the significant legislative changes that impact the AB 109 population now eligible for record modification and fines/fees reduction.
-Record modification and fine/fee reduction can remove barriers the AB 109 population has in obtaining housing, employment and services. - 6.
-Track data and measurable outcomes.
-CCPAB recommends providing appropriate level of staffing to track data and measurable outcomes of the AB 109 Implementation Plan in order to (1) assess successful programs/treatment/services and (2) address racial disparity issues that preliminary data indicates with our AB 109 population.
+Record modification and fine/fee reduction can remove barriers the AB 109 population has in obtaining housing, employment and services.

+6. Track data and measurable outcomes.
+CCPAB recommends providing appropriate level of staffing to track data and measurable outcomes of the AB 109 Implementation Plan in order to (1) assess successful programs/treatment/services and (2) address racial disparity issues that preliminary data indicates with AB 109 population.
 CCPAB recommends (1) staffing an individual at the county level dedicated to supporting the AB 109 realignment plan and (2) funding set aside to hire a data evaluator.